 Gazi is a popular, unique district in Athens.
 It’s named after the Public Gas Works which operated there between 1864 and 1884.
 After reading upbeat articles about it in the New York Times, I decided to check it out.
 The 2013 Athens Jazz Festival begins at the Gazi Technopolis tomorrow night and I plan to attend.

 Some reviews must have been written during better times when Gazi and its clubs were the “in” place for young Athenians.
 Today I took the Metro to the Keramikos Station which stops almost in front of the Technopolis.
 Walking out of the station the area looked like an industrial ghost town – vacant with no people.
-It reminded me of San Francisco’s South of Market Area (SOMA) in the 1970s before its development.
+It reminded me of San Francisco’s South of Market Area (SOMA) in the 1970s before extensive development.

-Near the Metro exit on the way to the Technopolis I saw empty cafés with employees preparing for something – maybe evening guests or the jazz festival.
+Near the Metro exit on the way to the Technopolis I saw empty cafés with employees preparing for something – maybe evening guests or the jazz festival crowd.
 I stopped at one café and ordered iced coffee.
 As I sat in the shade and enjoyed the artistic ambience, several thin, dirty street children approached me.

 I walked around the main streets, Pireos and Konstantinoupoleos, and to the Museum of Traditional Pottery, the Islāmic Museum (first mosque seen so far in Athens), and the entrance to the Technopolis.
 It was almost noon and no one else was out and about, at least not on foot.
 The streets were full of graffiti.
 There were a few upscale buildings that were either lofts or boutique hotels – couldn’t tell which – and they were cordoned off from the street.
 It will be interesting to see how different Gazi looks at night when the jazz festival begins.